tiagomapmarques/js-boilerplate/.github/STANDARDS.md

 The first `describe` on a service test should be written as the name of the exported service; second-layer `describe`s should represent function names and should be prefaced by a `#`; following `describe`s should be written as if prefaced by the word `when`.
-When writing `it`s, they should be read as if prefaced by the word `it` and a present tense verb.
+When writing `it`s, they should start with a present tense verb and should be read as if prefaced by the word `it`.
 (See `src/app/services/helper/index.spec.js` for an example)

 ##### Component Unit Tests